mehwaffle10/Waffle_Balance/README.md

 Drills
 - Dig pure dirt 3x slower and properly detected (30 ticks instead of 10)
+- Digging pure dirt overheats the drill incredibly fast
+	- Will even overheat in water
 - Water slowdown is now double instead of a fixed rate
 	- Digging pure dirt in water is excruciatingly slow (60 ticks)
 	- Digging resources is slightly faster (16 tick delay instead of 20)